 6. Organize for the next morning.

 Step up your usual nighttime routine to prep for the next day and give everyone a few extra minutes of rest in the morning.
-Do homework before trick-or-treating.
-Pack lunches and backpacks that night, and even let your kids sleep in the clothes they'll wear to school.
+Do homework before trick-or-treating, pack lunches and backpacks that night, and let your kids sleep in the clothes they'll wear to school.
 They'll feel like they're getting to wear another costume, and you'll be one step ahead for the morning.

 7. Plan for a pumpkin detox.